 At a wider level, our discussion points up the potentialities of further exploration of the foundations of knowledge deployed in different contexts of risk that underpin - and are deployed to justify - both awareness raising and pre-emptive interventions.
 It is clear that risk assessment practices are fluid and reflective of a concatenation of practices and interactions.
 As Pickering (1995, cited in Degenhardt and Bourne, 2018: 6) posits, risk based technologies and techniques are created through a process of fine tuning, whereby ‘the scientist and the machine interact, dancing together, each leading in turn, each revising the other, by which they become attuned’.
 While we might, admittedly ambitiously in the context we have discussed, parallel the dance between ‘machine’ and ‘scientist’ with the formal professional codes and the embedded life values of the human practitioner, the iterative process by which risk ‘knowledges’ are transformed in practice - alongside the consequences of this for parties and stakeholders impacted by it - is worthy of further attention.
 In the specific context discussed, alongside professional frameworks and codes, what is required, it would seem, is facilitation of greater awareness amongst practitioners themselves about how their perspectives on generational and societal change, the use of personal media technologies, and assumptions about appropriate sexual conduct, influence and shape their own professional conduct.
 The empirical evidence presented here indicates that deeper reflection on the risks of constructing generational binaries is required alongside fulmination of more nuanced understandings of the everyday lifeworlds of young people.
-This may lead to precisely the kind of valuable experiential knowledge that Walklate and Mythen (2011) argue in favour of preserving.
+As we have shown previously (Weston and Mythen, 2020), if interventions to prevent CSE are to be successful those targeted by them should be consulted in how they are designed and implemented.
+Not only will this approach help to avoid the usual tendency for ‘vulnerable’ people to be ‘done to’ by policy makers (Brown, 2015), it may also lead to precisely the kind of valuable experiential knowledge that Walklate and Mythen (2011) argue in favour of preserving.
 While separating out ‘progressive’ from ‘regressive’ experiential knowledges - and those that may fall in between - introduces inevitable complexities, introducing dialogue about this issue amongst academics, policy makers and practitioners can only be productive.
 Pretending otherwise - and, in so doing, equating the scientist with the machine - may be expedient for the purposes of institutional tidiness, but it negates the kind of frank and difficult conversations that are necessary if we are to better understand how positionality impacts upon both values and judgements made in professional risk work contexts.